alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging-01.basic.md

 # Scope of a Participant in E2ESM

-The term "participant" in this document exists to supercede the more vague notion of "end" in the phrase "end-to-end".
+The term "participant" in this document exists to supersede the more vague notion of "end" in the phrase "end-to-end".

 Participants are defined in terms of an entity's [@TrustedComputingBase] to acknowledge that an